 Biology and ecological impact of Taraxacum officinale (F.H.
 Wigg)

 The common dandelion is in the sunflower family and form composite inflorescences characteristic of member of Asteraceae.
 What we would typically consider one “flower” is actually known as a capitulum and is comprised of multiple flowers held together by a receptacle.
 The common dandelion reproduces asexually to produce seeds identical to the parent in a process called apomixes.
 There are two stages in dandelion seed production—pre-bloom and post-bloom.
 A dandelion capitulum in pre-bloom is a cluster of yellow flowers which will self-fertilize and mature.
 A mature capitulum in post-bloom has exposed seeds that are topped by bristles making it look like a ball of puff.
 Due to their highly mobile, wind and wish dispersed seeds, invasions can spread rapidly.
 In addition, common dandelion seeds can remain viable in the seed bank and dangerously wait for favorable conditions in which to germinate.

-A recent study has shown that pollen from the alien T. officinale can cause reproductive interference with its native relative, T. japonicum which results in lower seed production in native dandelions.
+A recent study in Asia has shown that pollen from the alien T. officinale can cause reproductive interference with its native relative, T. japonicum, which results in lower seed production in native dandelions.
 Lower seed production of natives results in fewer individuals with which to compete for space and nutrients and an increased likelihood of the alien species displacing the native.

 Is it really invasive?